annotation/stam-tools/README.md

 ### stam view

-The `stam view` tool is used to visualize annotations as HTML.
-It will output a self-contained static HTML document to standard output (the document does not reference any external assets).
+The `stam view` tool is used to visualize annotations.
+The default visualisation is HTML.
+This will output a self-contained static HTML document to standard output (the document does not reference any external assets).
+An alternative visualisation is text with ANSI escape codes for colours (`--format ansi`), which is suited for display in a terminal rather than a browser.
 The annotations you want to visualise are requested via queries in [STAMQL](https://github.com/annotation/stam/tree/master/extensions/stam-query), using the `--query` parameter.

-The `--query` can be specified multiple times.
+The `--query` parameter can be specified multiple times.
 The first query is always the *selection query*, it determines what the main selection is and can be anything you can query that has text (i.e. resources, annotations, text selections).

 Any subsequent queries are *highlight queries*, they determine what parts of the selections produces by the selection query you want to highlight.